A Guide to Minimum Wage in India in 2026

 This youthful demographic not only strengthens India’s competitiveness in services and manufacturing but is also set to drive discretionary spending, as the purchasing power increases among the expanding youth population.

-Delhi’s minimum wage: 2023-24 rates
+2023-24 rates

-On October 23, the Delhi government announced its revised minimum wage rates, effective October 1, 2023.
-The minimum monthly wages of unskilled workers will be increased from INR 17,234 (US$206.44) to INR 17,494 (US$209.55), semi-skilled workers from INR 18,993 (US$227.50) to INR 19,279 (US$230.93) and skilled workers from INR 20,903 (US$250.39) to INR 21,215 (US$254.12).
+The state government had revised minimum wage rates effective from October 1, 2023.
+The minimum monthly wages of unskilled workers had increased from INR 17,234 (US$206.44) to INR 17,494 (US$209.55), semi-skilled workers from INR 18,993 (US$227.50) to INR 19,279 (US$230.93) and skilled workers from INR 20,903 (US$250.39) to INR 21,215 (US$254.12).

-The minimum wage rates for supervisor and clerical categories of employees have also been revised by the city government.
-The minimum monthly wages of employees who have not completed their Grade 10 schooling (non-matriculate) is increased from INR 18,993 (US$227.50) to INR 19,279 (US$230.93) and for matriculate employees from INR 20,903 (US$250.39) to INR 21,215 (US$254.12).
+The minimum wage rates for supervisor and clerical categories of employees had been revised by the city government.
+The minimum monthly wages of employees who have not completed their Grade 10 schooling (non-matriculate) was increased from INR 18,993 (US$227.50) to INR 19,279 (US$230.93) and for matriculate employees from INR 20,903 (US$250.39) to INR 21,215 (US$254.12).

-For graduates and those with higher educational qualifications, the monthly wages have been hiked from INR 22,744 (US$272.44) to INR 23,082 (US$276.49).
+For graduates and those with higher educational qualifications, the monthly wages were hiked from INR 22,744 (US$272.44) to INR 23,082 (US$276.49).

-Monthly Minimum Wages in Delhi (in INR)
+Monthly Minimum Wages in Delhi as of April 1, 2025 (in INR)

 Class of employment